 Since retirement from baseball, Leiter has offered his expertise and analysis for both the YES and MLB Networks, providing tremendous critiques and insight on a new crop of major league starters.
 His wit and fun-loving personality paired with his baseball acumen makes him a perfect fit as an analyst.

 Leiter will always be remembered fondly for his time with the Mets, leading a staff that was ready to make some noise in the postseason after a decade plus drought.
-His consistency and guile were invaluable, with only Tom Seaver (9), Dwight Gooden (5), and Jerry Koosman (5) posting more seasons of 170 plus innings, an ERA+ of 115 or better, and a bWAR of 2.5 or better than Leiter’s four such seasons in seven years with the Amazins’.
+His consistency and guile were invaluable, with only Tom Seaver (9), Dwight Gooden (5), and Jerry Koosman (5) posting more seasons of 170 plus innings, an ERA+ of 115 or better, and a bWAR of 2.5 or better than Leiter’s four in seven years with the Amazins’.

 I had the privilege of speaking to Leiter in late February, where we discussed his early love for the Mets as a kid, his setbacks with injuries, Game 163 in 1999, and pitching to Mike Piazza.